Partner Symposia

 Senior Clinical Neuropsychologist, Melbourne Clinic, Royal Melbourne Hospital, Melbourne

-Title: Service Evaluation and Group Therapy Co-Design with Consumers: A Shift Toward Clinically Relevant Therapeutic Approaches for Adults with Autism
+Title: Service Evaluation and Group Therapy Co-Design with Consumers: A Shift Toward Clinically Supportive Therapeutic Approaches for Autistic Adults

 Jill Hwang